 The collection of climate data is showing the Southwest is trending hotter & drier, over the past decade.
 A UCLA researcher explained the relationship between heat and humidity in the environment.8

-Soil moisture is a contributor to humidity, which in turn moderates temperatures.
-Southwestern U.S. areas have been experiencing earlier spring-like temperatures, which sucks water vapor from the ground.
+Southwestern US areas have been experiencing earlier spring-like temperatures, which sucks water vapor from the ground.
 (Higher temperatures increase water evaporation.9)

-In the southwest region climate, when comparing the average temperature, there's been an increase since the year 2000, when compared to the overall trend in records kept from 1895.9
+In the southwest region climate, comparing average temperatures, there's been an increase since the year 2000, when compared to the overall trend in records kept from 1895.9

 Highest temperatures are in the 90s and into the 100s, depending on where you are.
 As soon as the sun goes down, temps can drop 20 to 30 degrees, though!

 Also consider the sun.
 Be sure to hydrate well, stay out of the sun & in the shade when outdoors.
 Evenings are the best time to gather outside.
 Also: control your environment, by seeking higher elevations!

 The most wonderful time of the year!
 Temperatures are going downward.
 You can find autumn colors if you know where to look.
 Everything is good about the weather!

 Certain specific characteristics define & summarize the climate of most areas of the Southwest, most of the time.
-These are:2